WISCONSIN BRAILLE INC. (WisBrl)

 Grandpa’s Face by Eloise Greenfield

 Tamika loves her grandfather.
 But sometimes her grandfather’s face is not the gentle face that she trusts, and one day when Tamika sees him rehearsing for a play, she suddenly sees a face she’s never seen before.
 Could this angry stranger really be her grandfather?
-For Grades 2-4.
+Grades 2-4.

 Grasslands by Debra Seely

 Thirteen-year-old Thomas has always longed to taste the freedom of life on the Western range.
 When a letter arrives from his father, inviting Thomas to join his father’s new family on their Kansas farm, Thomas is excited to join them.
 Soon he discovers farm life isn’t what he expected.
 When the family herd gets swept up in a cattle stampede, Thomas must follow, and it is then that he faces the prairie adventures he’s dreamed of.
-For intermediate to advanced readers.
+Intermediate to advanced readers.

 Guess How Much I Love You by Sam McBratney